Azure/bicep-types-az/generated/eventgrid/microsoft.eventgrid/2021-10-15-preview/types.md

 * **messageForActivation**: string: Context or helpful message that can be used during the approval process.
 * **partnerRegistrationImmutableId**: string: The immutable Id of the corresponding partner registration.
 * **provisioningState**: 'Canceled' | 'Creating' | 'Deleting' | 'Failed' | 'Succeeded' | 'Updating' | string: Provisioning state of the partner destination.

+## PartnerDetails
+### Properties
+* **description**: string (ReadOnly): This is short description about the partner.
+The length of this description should not exceed 256 characters.
+* **longDescription**: string (ReadOnly): Long description for the partner's scenarios and integration.Length of this description should not exceed 2048 characters.
+* **setupUri**: string (ReadOnly): URI of the partner website that can be used by Azure customers to setup Event Grid integration on an event source.

 ## PartnerEventSubscriptionDestinationProperties
 ### Properties